imgag/ngs-bits/doc/NGSD/installation.md

 This document describes the installation of the NGSD database and the GSvar tool.
 The installation instructions are based on Ubuntu 14.04 LTS, but should work similarly on other Linux distributions.

 These instructions assume that the installation is performed as root.
-If that is not the case, you have to prepend `sodo ` to all commands that need root privileges.
+If that is not the case, you have to prepend `sudo ` to all commands that need root privileges.

 ## (0) Installation of dependencies